Tokyo Gate Bridge is like a dinosaur?

 Does the bridge light up?

 Yes, it does.
 The nice thing is that the colors vary for each event.
-A link is at the bottom to the relevant website.
+A link to the relevant page is at the bottom.

-• It is problematic getting there if you don’t have private transport.
-Once you get to the closest train station, you need to catch a bus.
-And those only run a couple of times an hour.
+• It is problematic to get there by public transport.
+Once you get to the closest train station, you must catch a bus, which only runs a couple of times per hour.

-• The last bus back from the bridge is 9:15 pm on weekdays and Saturdays.
-On holidays, it is 9:05 pm.
+• The last bus back from the bridge leaves at 9:15 p.m. on weekdays and Saturdays.
+On holidays, it leaves at 9:05 p.m.
 Make sure you check the timetables before you go.

 • The bridge can get incredibly windy.
-Make sure you keep a firm grip on your belongings.
+Keep a firm grip on your belongings.

 • If you walk over the bridge, you need to go back!
 That’s right.
 There is only one entrance and exit.

 • There is only one side of the bridge to walk on, the north side.
 That side faces the city.
-It is difficult to photograph the open ocean and Chiba from the observation deck.
+It’s difficult to photograph the open ocean and Chiba from the observation deck.

-• If you are going to climb the rock seawalls to get a better view of the bridge, be careful.
-There will be spray that might wet your camera.
-Also, watch your footing.
+• Be careful climbing the rock seawalls to get a better view of the bridge.
+Waves hitting them create spray spray that might wet your camera.
+The rocks might be slippery.
+Watch your footing.

 Where is Tokyo Gate Bridge?